smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 The most recent version of the TARA Acupoints Ontology is [linked here](https://raw.githubusercontent.com/smtifahim/TARA-Ontology-Repository/master/ontology-files/generated/tara-acupoints.ttl).
 The easiest way to explore the ontology is to load it in **Protégé**.
 Protégé is a free, open-source ontology editor which you can download from [this link](https://protege.stanford.edu/software.php#desktop-protege).

 * The [inferred version of the ontology is linked here](https://raw.githubusercontent.com/smtifahim/TARA-Ontology-Repository/master/ontology-files/generated/tara-acupoints-inferred.ttl).
-This inferred ontology merges the asserted and inferred axioms of the acupoints ontology plus the upper ontology into a single turtle file.
+This inferred ontology merges the asserted and inferred axioms of the acupoints ontology plus the upper ontology into a **single turtle file**.

 ### Loading the Ontology in Protégé Desktop